VCGI/applications/cama-data/PRESENTATION_SUMMARY.md

 - Valuation data (Real / Homestead / Housesite values) flows CAMA → Grand List automatically
 - Built-in verification exists on both sides (a Grand List report, and a "Check Sync with CAMA" button)
 - For a parcel **split or transfer** (i.e., a new parcel record): no automatic sync — manual, dual entry by the same lister in both systems
+- Separately: VTPIE isn't just a passive recipient either — it **independently recalculates its own annual Grand List summary**, which towns must reconcile against NEMRC's own figures every August

 **Speaker notes:** This is good news, not a gap — it means the field-level sync infrastructure already exists for ordinary updates.
 The open item is narrower than it sounds: confirming this ~decade-old mechanism (`LSPROP01` / `MAIN` file-level sync) is still the current architecture, not superseded by something newer.
-Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §1.5.
+The VTPIE point is worth a beat if there's time — it means any new field this workgroup adds needs to be computable in three systems eventually (CAMA, Grand List, *and* VTPIE), not two.
+Don't over-invest time here; it's a preview of a later problem, not today's main topic.
+Source: `SPAN_PARCEL_GRANDLIST_MODEL.md` §1.5, §1.7.

 ---